LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

    *This is a short but complex project.
 You are encouraged to get started early and use the available supports.*
 1. Create at least one additional, *non-square* maze of size 10x10 or larger and with at least two exits.
-1. As in the past, run the program as follows:
+1. As in the past, run the tests by pressing the green Run button or running `mvn test` in a console or shell window.
-    - Run > Run... > Edit Configuration
-    - check "Redirect input from" and enter the exact file name including the .txt extension (do not browse to the file because that would create an absolute path)
-    - press Run

-   Alternatively, if you have a working installation of the [Maven build tool](https://maven.apache.org/), you can perform this task in the terminal:
+1. Also as before, to run the main program in a console or shell window:

        cd <your project's root directory>
        mvn compile